 While in London, you can’t miss the opportunity to have afternoon tea at the Shangri-La Hotel at the Shard.
 Not only will you have one of the best views in the city from the 35th floor Ting Lounge, you’ll have the chance to sample some of the delicious pastries made in house.

-Even if you’re not able to attend during this celebration, the afternoon tea spread at the Shangri-La is always a treat.
+The afternoon tea spread at the Shangri-La is always a treat.
 They have over 30 teas to choose from and you can add a glass of Champagne to make it an extra special occasion.
 Coupled with that view, it’s one of the best afternoon teas in London.

 Details: Book Here, £60, 12pm – 4pm (Mon – Sun) last seating at 4pm.